 And even with the absence of lemon wedges that my mom forgot to buy, the scallops were still amazing.
-For the rest of the meal, I prepared a fresh green garden salad with bacon and I served the scallops on top along with their buttery sauce.
+For the rest of the meal, I prepared a fresh green garden salad with bacon, and I served the scallops along with their buttery sauce on top.

 I didn’t want to take a chance with a nonstick pan, so I used a cast-iron pan.
 I knew this would give the best possible crust while allowing the center to cook to the perfect degree of doneness.
 I turned down the heat when I added the butter to ensure that the butter would brown rather than burn.
 I made the variation with the lemon browned butter, which is a classic combination with the scallops.

-These seared scallops were sweet and delicious and simple.
+These seared scallops were sweet, delicious, and simple.

 This recipe was a home run.
-This is truly a recreation of what would be served in a fine restaurant and, if you’re using gas, it works well for adapting to the lower BTU temps of a home stove.
+This is truly a recreation of what’s served in fine restaurants, and, if you’re using gas, it works well for adapting to the lower BTU temps of a home stove.
 My stove is electric and can achieve much higher temps.

-This dish was incredible and made a nice presentation.
-My tasters (that is, my family) loved it.
-This will be made again for sure.
-The timing will have to depend on the size of the scallops, because it took more than double the noted time for the scallops I had.
+The timing depends on the size of the scallops because it took more than double the noted time for the scallops I had.
 In addition, especially if you’re using a cast-iron skillet, remove it from the heat for a minute before adding the butter, then return it to the heat so the butter doesn’t burn.

 Some high-quality scallops and just a couple of minutes produced a really delicious meal for the sea scallop lover in my family.